Lukeino/UnityLibrary/README.md

 ## Then... what is UnityLibrary?

-**UnityLibrary** is a **GitHUB repository** containing lots of libraries that can be reused in your game projects to speed up your game development.
+**UnityLibrary** is a **GitHUB repository** containing lots of libraries I have personally used in my own projects and make available to everyone.